 Additionally, working with a collaborative law firm is far less time consuming and expensive.
 Standard divorces involve court dates which take longer and cost more.
 By allowing the couple to meet when it benefits them, they can save time and reduce lawyer fees significantly.

 To practice in this capacity requires special training in mediation along with a dedication to providing an alternative to litigation.
-Currently, there are two collaborative family law attorneys in Greenville:
+Currently, there is one collaborative family law attorney in Greenville:

 Collaborative divorce is not for everyone.
 While most couples, individually, would like an amicable separation and divorce, this is only possible if both parties are willing to work together to make this a reality.
 It’s important to be honest and realistic about your situation.
 For example, if neither spouse is willing to compromise on certain issues, such as child support or custody, a collaborative family law attorney may not be able to help you reach an agreement.
 Instead, having a judge make the final say may be best in this situation.

 If you would like to avoid litigation and end your marriage amicably, contact a collaborative lawyer to learn more.
-Both Ashley-Nicole Russell and Gib Irons are accepting new clients in Pitt County and will work with you to help you negotiate an outcome that leads to a joyful, confident future!
+Ashley-Nicole Russell is accepting new clients in Pitt County and will work with you to help you negotiate an outcome that leads to a joyful, confident future!